kerberos-io/agent/README.md

 ## Quickstart - Docker

-The easiest to get your Kerberos Agent up and running is to use our Docker image on [Docker hub](https://hub.docker.com/r/kerberos/agent).
-Once you selected a specific tag, run below command, which will open the web interface of your Kerberos agent on port `80`.
+The easiest to get your Kerberos Agent up and running is to use our public image on [Docker hub](https://hub.docker.com/r/kerberos/agent).
+Once you have selected a specific tag, run below `docker` command, which will open the web interface of your Kerberos agent on port `80`, and off you go.
 For a more configurable and persistent deployment have a look at [Running and automating a Kerberos Agent](#running-and-automating-a-kerberos-agent).

     docker run -p 80:80 --name mycamera -d kerberos/agent:latest